Marginal Utility: Definition, Formula & Example

 - It starts to diminish after each unit consumed as enjoyment of another unit declines.

 - The formula for MU is change in total utility / change in number of units consumed.

 We can define Marginal Utility as the utility, satisfaction, or enjoyment from each additional unit consumed.
 Businesses can find this useful when considering new products or services to offer.

 For example, a consumer may receive a set amount of utility from one piece of chocolate.
 Subsequently, for each piece after, utility may start to fall.
 What’s more, it will continue to fall until there is no further utility/satisfaction.

 Chocolate manufacturers were able to identify this and come up with a solution.
 To explain, marginal utility (MU) can diminish in a short period of time.
-However, over time, the Marginal Utility of their chocolates can remain consistent.
+However, over time, the MU of their chocolates can remain consistent.
 In other words, the consumer enjoys the chocolate just as much if they eat it today or the next day.
 So long as consumption is spaced out.